srl-labs/containerlab/docs/manual/kinds/iol.md

 - `eth1` - First data-plane interface.
 Mapped to `Ethernet0/1` interface.
 - `eth2` - Second data-plane interface.
 Mapped to `Ethernet0/2` interface and so on.

+When containerlab launches [[[ kind_display_name ]]], the `Ethernet0/0` interface of the VM gets assigned management IPv4 and IPv6 addresses from docker.

-You must define interfaces in a contigous manner in your toplogy file.
+Interfaces must be defined in a contigous manner in your toplogy file.
 For example, if you want to use `Ethernet0/4` you must define `Ethernet0/1`, `Ethernet0/2` and `Ethernet0/3`.
 See the example below.

 ```yaml
 name: my-iol-lab